 Co-Owner: Lucy Ang

-Tell Us About Your Schutzhund RottweilerIf you own a Rottweiler who was trianed or titled in Canada Please e-mail to firstname.lastname@example.org a photo, along with the dog's registered name, titles, names of breeder and owner, copy of registration papers and copy of scorebook.
+Tell Us About Your Schutzhund RottweilerIf you are a RCC member in good standing and you own a Rottweiler who was trained or titled in Canada Please e-mail to email@example.com a photo, along with the dog's registered name, titles, names of breeder and owner, copy of registration papers and copy of scorebook.
 We will include him/her on this page at no charge.

 In order to acheive a Schutzhund Title the dogs must qualify in all three phases.

 The tracking phase tests not only the dogs scenting ability, but also its mental soundness and physical endurance.
 In the tracking phase, a track layer walks across a field, dropping several small articles along the way.
 After a period of time, the dog is directed to follow the track while being followed by the handler on a 33 foot leash.
 When the dog finds each article he indicates it, usually by lying down with the article between his front paws.
 The dog is scored on how intently and carefully he follows the track and indicates the articles.
 The length, complexity, number of articles, and age of the track varies for each title.

 The obedience phase is done in a large field, with the dogs working in pairs.
 One dog is placed in a down position on the side of the field and his handler leaves him while the other dog works in the field.
 Then the dogs switch places.
 In the field, there are several heeling exercises, including heeling through a group of people.
 There are two or three gunshots during the heeling to test the dog's reaction to loud noises.
 There are one or two recalls, three retrieves (flat, jump and A-frame), and a send out where the dog is directed to run away from the handler straight and fast and then lie down on command.
 Obedience is judged on the dog's accuracy and attitude.
 The dog must show enthusiasm.
 A dog that is uninterested or cowering scores poorly.